kaleidawave/ezno/checker/specification/specification.md

 #### Import side effect

-> Don't rely on this
+> Don't take this as permission to do this

 ```ts
 import { x } from "./export";